Reindeer Trivia: Santa's Reindeer Are Female

 Body

 Reindeer are magical creatures that can see in the dark.
-And, yes, Santa’s helpers are female (barring Rudolph).
+And, yes, Santa’s helpers are female (except Rudolph).
 Learn more about Santa’s Leading Ladies—and five amazing reasons why reindeer are perfect for the job!

 5 Fascinating Facts About Reindeer